babadee001/toptalstorage/README.md

-Spring Boot microservice application for uploading files to AmazonS3
+Spring Boot microservice application for uploading files to AmazonS3 with chuks